 - Organ Scholars (student organists)

-Catholic Music Ministry Interns are expected to be able to read music.
-Additionally, piano proficiency is required of most positions.
 A limited number of Music Ministry Internships are available each year by audition only.
 Interns should be eligible for payment through the federal work-study program, but exceptions can be made in exceptional circumstances.
-Specific job descriptions are discussed with the Director of Liturgical Music and Organist, Dr. Russell Weismann.
-Please write to Dr. Weismann for more information or to express your interest.
+Specific job descriptions are discussed with the Director of Music, Dr. Russell Weismann.
+Please email Dr. Weismann at email@example.com for more information.

-Pipedreams is a program of late night musical programs held three times per semester in Dahlgren Chapel of the Sacred Heart.
-Dubbed, “nighttime music for the soul,” pipedreams seeks to promote musical art on campus by providing performance opportunities to qualified student singers and instrumentalists.
+Pipedreams is a series of late-night musical programs held three times per semester in Dahlgren Chapel of the Sacred Heart.
+Dubbed, “nighttime music for the soul,” Pipedreams seeks to promote musical art on campus by providing performance opportunities to qualified student singers and instrumentalists.
 Within a darkened chapel, members of the Georgetown University community enjoy contemplative and enriching musical performances, each lasting about 30 minutes in duration.
-Each program takes place at 11pm.
-Fall 2019 schedule will be posted at the start of the semester.
+Members of any/all faiths are welcome!
+Each program takes place at 11 PM.